Test TLS connection to Docker Hub

 - Use authenticated pulls to avoid rate limiting

-- Consider using registry mirrors provided by your CI platform
+- Consider a registry mirror provided by your CI platform

 ### Verifying Typos

-Double-check your image name - a typo can also produce TLS timeout errors because Docker tries to connect to a non-existent repository.
+Double-check your image name - a typo can also produce confusing errors because Docker tries to connect to a non-existent repository.